Grey Iron Casting

 Brinell Hardness Number (BHN)

-A value given to a grey iron casting after undergoing a Brinell hardness test.
-Higher numbers indicate a harder material.
+A numerical value assigned to a grey iron casting after it has undergone the Brinell hardness test.
+A higher BHN indicates a harder material.

 Brinell Hardness Test